 The subjects might have some discomfort from blood collection and other study procedures.
-Other than that, the risks of study participation include possible adverse reactions associated with BGB-DXP593 such as infusion-related reactions.
-However, since BGB-DXP593 is a human protein selected from recovered COVID-19 patients, it is unlikely to have any pharmacodynamic effect in healthy subjects.
+Other than that, the risks of study participation include possible adverse reactions associated with BGB-DXP604, such as infusion-related reactions.
+However, because BGB-DXP604 is a human protein selected from recovered COVID-19 patients, it is unlikely to have any pharmacodynamic effect in healthy subjects.
 Therefore, the risks are generally low under the current safety monitoring planned for this study.